Path Planning using a One-shot-sampling Skeleton Map: Abstract

 \section{Abstract}

-{Path planning algorithms aim to compute a collision-free path, and many works focus on finding the optimal distance path.
-However, for some applications, a more suitable approach is to balance response time, safety of the paths, and path length.
-In this context, a skeleton map is a useful tool in graph-based schemes, as it provides an intrinsic representation of free configuration space.
-However, skeletonization algorithms are very resource-intensive, being primarily oriented towards image processing tasks.
+Path planning algorithms fundamentally aim to compute collision-free paths, with many works focusing on finding the optimal distance path.
+However, for several applications, a more suitable approach is to balance response time, path safety, and path length.
+In this context, a skeleton map is a useful tool in graph-based schemes, as it provides an intrinsic representation of the free workspace.
+However, standard skeletonization algorithms are computationally expensive, as they are primarly oriented towards image processing tasks.
 We propose an efficient path-planning methodology that finds safe paths within an acceptable processing time.
-This methodology leverages a Deep Denoising Auto-Encoder (DDAE) based on U-Net architecture to compute a skeletonized version of the navigation map, which we refer to as SkelUnet.
-The SkelUnet network facilitates exploration of the entire workspace through one-shot sampling (OSS), as opposed to the iterative process used by exact algorithms or the probabilistic sampling process.
-SkelUnet is trained and tested on a dataset consisting of 12,500 bi-dimensional dungeon maps.
-The motion planning methodology is evaluated in a simulation environment for an Unmanned Aerial Vehicle (UAV) using 250 previously unseen maps, and assessed with various navigation metrics to quantify the navigability of the computed paths.
-The results demonstrate that using SkelUnet to construct a roadmap offers significant advantages, such as connecting all regions of free workspace, providing safer paths, and reducing processing times.
-These characteristics make this method particularly suitable for mobile service robots in structured environments.}
+This methodology leverages a Deep Denoising Autoencoder (DDAE) based on the U-Net architecture to compute a skeletonized version of the navigation map, which we refer to as SkelUnet.
+The SkelUnet network facilitates exploration of the entire workspace through one-shot sampling (OSS), as opposed to the iterative or probabilistic sampling used by previous algorithms.
+SkelUnet is trained and tested on a dataset consisting of 12,500 two-dimensional dungeon maps.
+The motion planning methodology is evaluated in a simulation environment with an Unmanned Aerial Vehicle (UAV) in 250 previously unseen maps and assessed using several navigation metrics to quantify the navigability of the computed paths.
+The results demonstrate that using SkelUnet to construct the roadmap offers significant advantages, such as connecting all regions of free workspace, providing safer paths, and reducing processing time.
+These characteristics make this method particularly suitable for mobile robots in structured environments.